HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/upload_rich_media_assets.md

     ![Upload completed with details viewed](../../../../images/dam_interface_upload_success_view_details.png)

+## Drag and Drop

+1. Select the folders or files to be uploaded from the system file explorer and drop the files into the DAM root page or any other sub collection page.
+2. If files are dropped into root collection page, it will show a popup to choose the collection into which the asset has to be uploaded.
+3. All the uploaded folders will create a collection with the same name as the folder and upload all its contents into the same collection.

     !!! notes

         - If the Kaltura plugin is configured and enabled, the media tile shows the following sync statuses for uploaded videos: